If you’re deciding between SiteGround vs. HostGator, I wouldn’t use either.

 - Only complaint is they need to add LiteSpeed servers to their list of providers.

 Affiliate Disclaimer – if you sign up for Cloudways using my affiliate link, I would seriously appreciate it.
 I don’t recommend bad hosting like many other affiliates.
 I also donate quite a bit to charity ($6,000 to GoFundMe so far) and your support would really help.
 I try to base my reviews not only from my experience, but real evidence from the overwhelming feedback in numerous Facebook Groups.
 It would mean a lot.

 Do your research and look at this Facebook thread.

 Frequently Asked Questions

-SiteGround isn't the best option for WordPress hosting.
-They have gone downhill in recent years with slower TTFBs, reduced support, and continuous CPU limits.
+SiteGround isn't the best option for WordPress.
+They have gone downhill in recent years with slower TTFBs, reduced support, increased prices, and strict CPU limits.

 HostGator is cheap, but they're not a good option to host your WordPress site.
 You will likely experience a slow website, poor support, and bandwidth throttling.

 SiteGround's support is average, but it isn't as good as it used to be.
-They disabled the live chat function and push upgrades more than they previously used to.
+They disabled live chat and push upgrades more than previously.

 No, HostGator has stored passwords in plain text even in 2018.
 They do not take security nearly as seriously as other hosting companies.